tr GAF vs Owens Corning Shingles | Tucson Roofer's Guide

 A Head-to-Head Durability and Performance Analysis

-When you get past the brand names and color swatches, the real test in the GAF vs. Owens Corning debate is raw performance.
-Durability isn't just marketing fluff; it's the direct result of the specific tech each brand engineers into its shingles to fight off wind, water, and algae.
+Once you get past the logos and the color cards, the real test is performance.
+Durability isn't a marketing word.
+It's the tech each brand bakes into the shingle to fight off wind, water, and algae.
+That's the part we actually care about up on a roof.

 Two shingle samples, one GAF and one Owens Corning, placed side by side for a direct visual comparison of their nailing zones and texture.